Share This Article:

 Get experience working with animals

 To prepare for a zookeeping job, it is vital to get some experience working with animals first.
-Look for a paid or volunteer experience dealing with animals.
+Look for a paid or volunteer experience working with animals.

 Maintain physical fitness